YosriZaghouani21/YosriZaghouani21/README.md

 <!--Intro start-->
-- 🔭 I’m currently working on Swift, Android, ReactJS, NodeJS , MongoDB , ExpressJS , Dart , flutter ...
+- 🔭 I’m currently working on building robust and scalable solutions as a DevOps Engineer and diving into Fullstack development.
-- 🌱 I'm currently broadening my expertise in **various programming languages, tools, and technologies, to keep up with the fast-paced and constantly evolving landscape of software development.**
+- 🌱 I'm continuously broadening my expertise in various programming languages, tools, and technologies to keep up with the fast-paced and constantly evolving landscape of software development.

-- ☁️ I've keen interest in mobile dev.
-So,I'm learning **Swift , Android and Flutter**
+- ☁️ I have a keen interest in platform engineering and Devops, currently learning Ansible, Terraform, AWS , GCP , Azure , REHL , Linux and many tools ...
+- 💻 Actively involved in crafting an Identity Provider (IDP) and Platform Engineering solutions.

-- 📝 I regularly post content on [Instgram](https://www.instagram.com/landcruiseroftunisia/)
+- 📝 I regularly share insights on [Instagram](https://www.instagram.com/landcruiseroftunisia/).

-- 💬 Ask me about **Java , SQL , Android , IOS , Flutter, react , nodejs, mongoDB**
+- 💬 Ask me about anything i might help you , who knows?.

-- 📫 Feel free to reach me out **zaghouani.yosri@gmail.com**
+- 📫 Feel free to reach me at **zaghouani.yosri@gmail.com**

 <!--Intro end-->